 What is the Difference Between a Travel Pack and a Traditional Rucksack Backpack?

-I am not a “backpacker” nor have I been for quite some time.
+I am not a “backpacker” nor have I been for quite some time, since our first backpacking trip in Europe.
 That’s why this post doesn’t cover traditional backpacking backpacks.
 It used to be that most backpacks were made for backpacking trips, which could mean either a trip that would involve hiking and outdoor activity or a budget backpacking trip through Europe.

 Companies started to finally develop and design backpack bags specifically for more urban travel.
 This means that people traveling to Europe aren’t stuck with a travel rucksack designed for hiking.
 This is a great thing for travelers because now a backpack travel bag is more convenient for people who are city-hopping, using trains, planes, and buses.
 But, what is the difference?